Barbary corsairs: 18th–19th centuries

 Corsair activity based in Algiers did not entirely cease until France conquered the state in 1830.

 The Treaty of Larache was a treaty between Sweden-Norway, Denmark, and Sultan Abd al-Rahman of Morocco as a result of the Moroccan expedition of 1843–1845.
 The expedition was conducted by the combined navies of Sweden-Norway and Denmark to pressure the Moroccan sultanate into agreeing to the reversal of several old unfair treaties and to put a halt to the annual payment of tribute to Morocco in exchange for safe passage through the Mediterranean.
 The final bombardment of a Moroccan city in retribution for piracy occurred in 1851 at Salé.

 Barbary slave trade

-From bases on the Barbary Coast, North Africa, the Barbary corsairs raided ships travelling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
+From bases on the Barbary Coast, North Africa, the Barbary corsairs raided ships travelling through the Mediterranean Sea and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
 From at least 1500, the corsairs also conducted raids along seaside towns of Italy, France, Spain, Portugal, England and as far away as Iceland, capturing men, women and children.
-On some occasions, settlements such as Baltimore, Ireland were abandoned following the raid, only being resettled many years later.
+On some occasions settlements, such as Baltimore, Ireland, were abandoned following the raid, only being resettled many years later.
 Between 1609 and 1616, England alone had 466 merchant ships lost to Barbary corsairs.